slbls/quotecord/README.md

 3. Edit the `config.json` file with your account's token ID.
 To find your account's token ID, please see [Finding Token ID.](#finding-token-id)

-4. Open the terminal/command line inside the Quotecord folder and run the command `node app.js`.
+4. Open the terminal/command line inside the Quotecord folder and run the command `npm start`.

 ## Finding Token ID